Perfect Poached Chicken

 The Best Way to Poach Chicken

-While poaching is a similar process, it is a little different and takes a bit less time.
+We’ve already shown you how we make tender shredded chicken.
+Poaching is a similar process, and even takes less time.
 We especially love this poaching method for chicken breast.
 The chicken stays lean, and the texture turns soft, juicy, and tender.
+Use the poached chicken to make the best chicken salad, a topper for rice bowls, or enchiladas and tacos.

 For the best poached chicken, you will need the following ingredients (a detailed recipe is below):

-Chicken breasts or chicken thighs
+- Chicken breasts or chicken thighs

-Water, stock, or broth — we typically use water, but for more flavor, chicken or vegetable stock will work nicely.
+- Water, stock, or broth — we typically use water, but for more flavor, chicken or vegetable stock will work nicely.

-Aromatics like garlic, shallots, ginger, bay leaves, or fresh herbs — The combination of aromatics is up to you and can be adapted based on how you plan to use the poached chicken.
+- Aromatics like garlic, shallots, ginger, bay leaves, or fresh herbs — The combination of aromatics is up to you and can be adapted based on how you plan to use the poached chicken.
 For example, if you plan to add it to a Mexican-inspired rice bowl, combine garlic, cilantro, and some cumin.
 Adding ginger would be excellent for more Asian-inspired dishes.

-Salt is a must.
+- Salt is a must.
 By adding salt to the poaching liquid, you make sure that the cooked chicken is ultra-flavorful and perfectly seasoned.

 How to Poach Chicken